daniel-enqz/ruby-corners-100/confident_ruby/README.md

 ### About Flexibility:

-"A well-documented protocol for making arbitrary objects convertible to our own types makes it possible to accept third-party objects as if they were 'native'".
+> A well-documented protocol for making arbitrary objects convertible to our own types makes it possible to accept third-party objects as if they were "native".